sleak-lbl/weekly-emails/items/ecpwebinar.md

-series is entitled "Wrong Way: Lessons Learned and Possibilities for Using the 'Wrong' Programming Approach on Leadership Computing Facility Systems," and will take place **Wednesday, January 12, at 10:00 am Pacific time.**
+series is entitled "Wrong Way: Lessons Learned and Possibilities for Using the 'Wrong' Programming Approach on Leadership Computing Facility Systems," and will take place **Wednesday, February 16, at 10:00 am Pacific time.**

 In this webinar, Philip C. Roth (Oak Ridge National Laboratory) will discuss the impact of using a "wrong" programming approach for a given